CodeShadowing95/alx-low_level_programming/0x02-functions_nested_loops/README.md

 7- Print the last digit of a number</br>
 8- Print every minute of the day of Jack Bauer</br>
 9- Print the 9 times table, starting with 0</br>
+10- Add 2 integers and return the result</br>